trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 </br>
 👊BIG THANKS👊 to <a href="https://github.com/T145"><b>T145</b></a>

 `IMPORTANT:` Some lists can block important web content.
 To unblock, go to "Query Log" section, hover cursor over that specific query<i>(look for client IP & time)</i> to show _unblock_ option.
-The links is automatically created in "Custom filtering rules" example: `@@||bitly.com^$important`(you can add the websites manually as well).
+The links is automatically created in "Custom filtering rules" example: `@@||bitly.com^$important`(can add the websites manually as well).

 ## Add/Remove multiple URLs

-You can only add one by one URL in DNS blocklist with AdGuard for now but there is a python script to add multiple URLs at once.
+Only one URL can be added at a time in DNS blocklist with AdGuard for now, but there is a python script to add multiple URLs at once.

 Create a new python file(bulkurls.py):
 ```